 What led a tiny rural community to make such efforts to remember this local gentleman?
 It transpires that Richard Munslow was the last known sin-eater in England.

 The unenviable practice of sin-eating was usually undertaken by beggars and the poor, who would “pawn their souls”—or be paid to eat and drink over a corpse—to “take on” the sins of the suddenly deceased (who had been unable to confess their sins before death).
-In the Christian faith, it was thought this ritual ensured the recently departed an untroubled passage into Heaven.
+In some areas, it was thought this ritual ensured the recently departed an untroubled passage into Heaven.

 Sin-eaters were also said to prevent the sin-ridden dead from returning to Earth in the form of ghosts or spirits.
 They were therefore generally shunned by locals as they were associated with evil spirits and witchcraft, and only summoned when there was a need for their services.
 Some say that even the wooden platter used to serve the food to the sin-eater would be burned by the superstitious mourners, and to look a sin-eater in the eye was held to be extremely bad luck.